Neville-Loh/cyberbully-detector/README.md

 The second layer is the embedded layer which build association in terms of word vector.
 Each word is mapped to one vector and the vector values are learned in a way that resembles a neural network.
-The batch dimension in this layer is set to 10000.
+The batch is 10000, and the dimension in this layer is set to 16.

 The third layer is use to concatenate the embedded layer into lower dimension so it